UMassCDS/slurmcollie/docs/Salt marsh modeling approach.md

 **sourcedrive** - one of 'local', 'google', 'sftp'
 	- 'local' - read source from local drive
 	- 'google' - get source data from currently connected Google Drive (login via browser on first connection) and cache it locally.
 Must set cachedir option.
 	- 'sftp' - get source data from sftp site.
-Must set sftp option  and cachedir option.
+Must set sftp and cachedir options.
 **cachedir** -  path to local cache directory; required when sourcedrive = 'google' or 'sftp'.
 The cache directory should be larger than the total amount of data processed--this code isn't doing any quota management.
 This is not an issue when using a scratch drive on Unity, as the limit is 50 TB.
 There's no great need to carry over cached data over long periods, as downloading from Google to Unity is very fast.
 To set up a scratch drive on Unity, see https://docs.unity.rc.umass.edu/documentation/managing-files/hpc-workspace/.
 Be polite and release the scratch workspace when you're done.
 See comments in get_file.R for more notes on caching.
-**sftp** - SFTP credentials, either 'username:password' or '\*filename' with username:password.
+**sftp** - list of url = address of site, credentials = either 'username:password' or '\*filename' with username:password.
 Make sure to include credential files in .gitignore and .Rbuildignore so it doesn't end up out in the world!
+I might be able to set it up with a keyfile instead.
 ### Source
 geoTIFFs for each site
 ### Results